Italiana (song)

-"Italiana" is a song by Italian rappers and singers J-Ax and Fedez, released on 4 May 2018 by Newtopia.
+"Italiana" is a song by Italian rappers J-Ax and Fedez, released on 4 May 2018 by Newtopia.

 It was produced by Takagi & Ketra.
 The song peaked at number one on the FIMI Singles Chart, becoming a summer hit.
 It was certified quadruple platinum in Italy.

 Music video

 A music video to accompany the release of "Italiana" was released on YouTube on 7 May 2018.
 It was directed by Martina Pastori and shot in Los Angeles.
 By July 2025, the music video on YouTube has gathered more than 95 million views.